Originally a refuge for abused women, children and runaways, Wallace House has since evolved into a fully functioning housing provider.

 Recovery services: Serene clean & sober!!
-A clean and sober living environment is critical to the success of our newly sober clients who are struggling to rebuild their lives, and the lives of their children.
+A clean and sober living environment is critical to the success of our newly sober clients who are struggling to rebuild their lives and the lives of their children.

 Homeless prevention services for the working poor.
 We provide financial assistance to the working poor to help prevent more people from becoming homeless.
-The homelessness prevention and referrals to Rapid Re-Housing Program, provide financial assistance and services to prevent individuals and families from becoming homeless and help those who are experiencing homelessness to be quickly re-housed and stabilized.
+The homelessness prevention and referrals to Rapid Re-Housing Programs, provide financial assistance and services to prevent individuals and families from becoming homeless; and help those who are experiencing homelessness to be quickly re-housed and stabilized.
 The funds under this program are intended to target individuals and families who would be homeless but for this assistance.
 The funds will provide for a variety of assistance, including: short-term rental assistance, housing relocation and stabilization services, including referrals to organizations providing mediation and credit counseling.
 The majority of the funds help with one-time payment of past due rents, security or utility deposits and utility payments.

 Board of Directors